 The New York State pharmaceutical assistance program is called Elderly Pharmaceutical Insurance Coverage or EPIC for short.
 This program provides financial assistance to seniors to help with the costs of prescription medications (both generic and brand names).

-There is an annual fee of between $8 - $300 based on income for the Fee Plan.
+There is an annual fee that ranges between $8 and $300 and is based on income for the Fee Plan.
 There is no charge to participate in the Deductible Plan.

 To be eligible for this program, seniors must meet the following criteria:

-The EPIC program will pay for Medicare Part D premiums, co-payments, coverage gap, and some drugs not covered by Part D, such as prescription vitamins and cold and cough preparations.
+EPIC also pays for prescription co-payments, coverage gap / donut hole, and some drugs not covered by Part D, such as prescription vitamins and cold and cough preparations.
 Fee Plan members are immediately eligible for assistance and Deductible Plan members are eligible after they’ve met a sliding scale deductible.
 Deductibles may be as low as $530 / year and as high as $3,215 / year.
 The amount is determined by one’s income.